 “Honestly?” says Steve Snider, “My wife got tired of listening to me telling the TV what to do while I watched survival shows, so she did a ton of research, then gave me the training as a birthday gift!
 It was awesome to be able to put into practice everything that I had seen and thought, so all of my opinions were either proved or disproved.”

-Michelle’s first survival camp, First Circle, was in a group with two men and one of their sons.
-“There was a cook, and there was a young man who had done the Teen 28-day Camp, who was helping.” she says.
+Michelle’s first survival camp, First Circle, was in a group of two men and one of their sons.
+“There was a cook, and there was a young man who had done the Teen 28-day Camp, who was helping, "she says.
 “They were all really nice.
 We worked as a group and we knew that Mark and the other people were not far away, they were going to help us.”

 Roberta’s first course, Intro to Survival Tracking “started with classroom work, very hands-on, then we went out into the field and just started observing.
 Mark was asking us ‘What do you see?’ trying to change our tunnel vision.